PalisadoesFoundation/developer-docs/docs/internships/gsoc/ideas.md

    4. **Semiotics for UX Improvement:**
          1. Augment text with symbols to improve accessibility and usability for users with limited literacy.
    5. **General:**
+         1. Refactor the Talawa Mobile code base to reduce technical debt, enhance performance, improve security, and optimize usability in these features and any others you propose.
-         1. Maximize the use of reusable code
+         2. Maximize the use of reusable code.
-         1. Optimize GraphQL queries to minimize the volume and type of unnecessary results
+         3. Optimize GraphQL queries to minimize the volume and type of unnecessary results
+   6. **Related Improvements:**
+         1. Consider any other improvements related to the overall goal
 3. **Repos to update:**
    1. Talawa
    2. Talawa-Mobile